As a SaaS ITOM platform, the confidentiality, integrity, and availability of critical data are ensured.

 Role-based access controls support fine-grained access control based on user and user groups, device and device groups, specific features, and resource credentials.

-Operations and development processes follow methodologies that ensure the managed data security.
+Operations and development processes follow methodologies that ensure the managed data security, including SOC 2 Type II certification.

 Production access controls